top of page

 • Feeling emotionally alone

+Because they are “functioning,” their anxiety is often overlooked — even by themselves.
 Counselling can help create space where they no longer need to perform strength all the time.

 Practical Ways to Support Anxiety Outside of Therapy